Key Takeaways

 |---|---|---|---|

-| Ahrefs | Research | $129/mo | Deepest backlink index, competitor analysis |
+| Ahrefs | Research / Link Analysis | $129/mo | Deepest backlink index, detailed backlink analysis |

-| Semrush | Research | $139.95/mo | All-in-one with built-in outreach |
+| Semrush | Research / SEO Tool | $139.95/mo | All-in-one with built-in outreach, Tracking |

-| Moz Pro | Research | $49/mo | DA scoring, spam detection |
+| Moz Link Explorer | Research / Link Explorer | $49/mo | DA scoring, trust flow, citation flow, spam detection |

-| Qwoted | Journalist sourcing | Free / $99/mo | Top-tier editorial placements |
+| Qwoted | Journalist Sourcing | Free / $99/mo | Top-tier placements, outreach platform |

-| Featured | Journalist sourcing | Free / $99/mo | High-volume email-based queries |
+| Featured | Journalist Sourcing | Free / $99/mo | High-volume email-based queries |

-| Source of Sources | Journalist sourcing | Free | Aggregates queries across platforms |
+| Source of Sources | Journalist Sourcing | Free | Aggregates queries, finds link opportunities |

-| BuzzStream | Outreach | $24/mo | Team outreach CRM |
+| BuzzStream | Outreach CRM | $24/mo | Team outreach, building relationships |

-| Pitchbox | Outreach | $195/mo | Enterprise-scale automation |
+| Pitchbox | Outreach Tool | $195/mo | Enterprise-scale automation, manage outreach |

-| Respona | Outreach | $99/mo | Content-driven outreach with templates |
+| Respona | Outreach Tool | $99/mo | Content-driven outreach, backlink strategies |

-| Hunter.io | Contact finding | Free / $49/mo | Email address discovery |
+| Hunter.io | Contact Finding | Free / $49/mo | Email address discovery |

-| BuzzSumo | Content research | $199/mo | Linkable content formats, brand monitoring |
+| BuzzSumo | Content Research | $199/mo | Linkable content, brand monitoring |

-| Google Search Console | Monitoring | Free | Backlink verification from Google's index |
+| Google Search Console | Monitoring | Free | Backlink verification, search rankings, data |

 | Google Alerts | Monitoring | Free | Unlinked brand mention tracking |

-| Screaming Frog | Monitoring | Free / £259/yr | Technical auditing, broken link discovery |
+| Screaming Frog | Auditing | Free / £259/yr | Internal links audit, broken links discovery |

-| ChatGPT | AI assistant | Free / $20/mo | Pitch drafting, research acceleration |
+| ChatGPT | AI Assistant | Free / $20/mo | Pitch drafting, research acceleration |

 Recommended Tool Stacks by Budget